 Grades are a measure of the knowledge and skills developed by a student within individual courses.
-Each student will receive a grade on the basis of how well they have command of the course materials, skills and learning objectives of the course.
+Each student will receive a grade on the basis of how well they have command of the course materials, skills, and learning objectives of the course.

 Work Percentage of grade Due Date

 Class Participation 15% Ongoing

 Quizzes 10% Ongoing (see below)

-Mid-Term Test 25% March 2, 2023
+Mid-Term Test 25% March 3, 2023

 Strategic Analysis Assignment 10% Ongoing (see below)

-Final Term Test 40% During exam period (date to
+Final Term Test 40% During exam period (TBD)

-be determined)